Neural Scaling Laws for Deep Regression: Result

 Figure~\ref{fig4}(d) illustrates the impact of varying the number of hidden layers, considering FCN architectures with 1 to 5 layers.
 Across all configurations, the test loss demonstrates clear power-law scaling with respect to the training dataset size.
 However, the power-law exponents differ by network depth: shallower networks (\(n_l = 1, 2\)) exhibit smaller exponents, indicating a reduced capacity to improve performance as dataset size increases.
 In contrast, deeper networks (\(n_l = 3, 4, 5\)) show nearly saturated exponents with only marginal gains from added layers, suggesting diminishing returns in scaling benefits beyond a certain depth.
 This behavior aligns with findings in the literature, where the scaling exponent increases with model complexity but tends to saturate as networks become deeper, reflecting intrinsic limitations in optimization and model expressiveness for practical dataset sizes~\cite{meir2020powerlaw, bahri2024explaining}.

 Figure~\ref{fig5} shows the power-law scaling exponents \(\alpha_D\), derived from the test loss data in Fig.~\ref{fig4} by fitting to \(\epsilon \sim N_D^{-\alpha_D}\).
 The values of \(\alpha_D\) vary considerably with model size: ranging from 1.4 to 2.3 for \(\theta\), 0.8 to 1.8 for \(J\), and 1.2 to 1.8 for \(D\).
 Notably, the exponents tend to increase with model size.
-The logarithmic fit \(\alpha_D = a_D \ln (N_M) + b_D\) matches the data well for \(J\), while it is less pronounced for \(D\) and \(\theta\).
-The fitted parameters are: \(a_D = 0.124 \pm 0.048, b_D = 0.30 \pm 0.65\) for \(\theta\); \(a_D = 0.184 \pm 0.022, b_D = -1.17 \pm 0.30\) for \(J\); and \(a_D = 0.112 \pm 0.042, b_D = 0.06 \pm 0.56\) for \(D\).
+The logarithmic fit for the dataset size exponent, \(\alpha_D = a_D \log_{10}(N_M/10^6) + b_D\), matches the data well for \(J\), while it is less pronounced for \(D\) and \(\theta\); we emphasize that here the subscript \(D\) is associated with the dataset size not the magnetic parameter \(D\).
+The fitted parameters are: \(a_D = 0.28 \pm 0.11, b_D = 2.00 \pm 0.07\) for \(\theta\); \(a_D = 0.42 \pm 0.05, b_D = 1.38 \pm 0.03\) for \(J\); and \(a_D = 0.26 \pm 0.10, b_D = 1.61 \pm 0.06\) for \(D\).
 Large error bars are observed primarily for \(\theta\), making conclusions for this parameter less definitive.
 Additionally, the exponents for \(\theta\) and \(D\) decline at the largest dataset sizes, deviating from the overall increasing trend.
 This likely results from a strong dependence of the test loss on the training scheme, suggesting potential for further network optimization.
 Therefore, more refined analysis may be needed to accurately characterize behavior in this large dataset regime.
 For comparison, the exponents for ResNet-18 and ViT, derived from the test loss data in Fig.~\ref{fig1}, are also displayed in Fig.~\ref{fig5}.
-These do not follow the same logarithmic pattern, despite involving the same dataset and task.
+These do not follow the same logarithmic pattern as inferred from FCN, despite involving the same task and their comparable model sizes.